What causes MND?

 Waste

 Cells have processes that sometimes produce by-products.
 'Oxygen free radicals' are toxic chemicals formed as a normal by-product of our cells.
 The vitamins and minerals the body uses to mop these radicals up are called 'antioxidants'.
-Research suggests that in MND, the motor neurones’ own antioxidant defence mechanisms may be suppressed, leading to a toxic build-up of waste.
+Research suggests that in MND, motor neurone antioxidants don't work well, leading to a toxic build-up of waste.

 Power